Roboskel-Manipulation/trajectory_execution_pkg/README.md

  * `clean`: Set to true if you want to clean the input trajectory (default true)
  * `smooth`: Set to true if you want to smooth the input trajectory (default false)

-For the last two arguments check and their functionality check [this] (https://github.com/ThanasisTs/trajectory_preprocessing_pkg).
+For the last two arguments check and their functionality check [this](https://github.com/ThanasisTs/trajectory_preprocessing_pkg).
 Lastly in a third tab run `rosrun trajectory_execution example_trajectory.py` and observe the results in Rviz (or Gazebo).

  ## Test
  To check the functionality through an example, run in a terminal `roslaunch manos_gazebo manos_gazebo.launch cart_control:=true` and in another tab `roslaunch use_case_traj_exec trajectory_execution_example.launch`